RubioApps/RubioDMARC/README.md

 You will find more information in [OpenDMARC](https://github.com/trusteddomainproject/OpenDMARC/blob/master/opendmarc/README)

-## Prerequirements
+## Requirements
+- Mail Server (a compatible MTS like Postfix)
+- [OpenDMARC](https://github.com/trusteddomainproject/OpenDMARC/blob/master/opendmarc/README), with the reports enabled.
+- Database Server (mariaDB or MySQL) wit
 - Apache Web Server or Nginx Web server
-- Mail Server (a compatible MTS like Postfix)
-- OpenDMARC
-- Database Server (mariaDB or MySQL)

 ## OpenDMARC Database fields
 Some wording is needed to better understand how OpenDMARC stores the information into the database.